8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Poolside paradide at Copamarina Beach Resort and Spa in Puerto Rico (Photo: Copamarina Beach Resort)

 The beachfront Copamarina Beach Resort and Spa sits on 20 acres of landscaped grounds on the southern side of the island.
 This sleek and stylish nearly all-inclusive Puerto Rico accommodations include standard guest rooms, one-bedroom suites, and three-bedroom villas.
-Depending on the promotions running at the time you book, you can choose from a number of inclusive packages and discounts, including meal plans for breakfast, lunch, and/or dinner.
+Depending on the promotions running at the time you book, you can choose from inclusive packages and discounts that offer meal plans for breakfast, lunch, and/or dinner.

 There’s regular evening entertainment at the al fresco Las Palmas Cafe, and some activities are also included in the nightly resort fee, such as the use of bicycles; tennis, volleyball, and basketball courts; ping-pong tables; and the family resort’s fitness center.
 Staff often plan fun events like sandcastle-building competitions or outdoor movie nights.
-Use of kayaks, pedal boats, and stand-up paddleboards does cost extra, however.
+Note that using the resort’s kayaks, pedal boats, and stand-up paddle boards does cost extra.

 Guanica, Puerto Rico